Emitting vocal vibrations, rhetoric in residence, coast to coast, on the nation's leading radio talk program.

 It happened to the Ford Foundation.

-They all started by great capitalist conservatives, and they were eventually taken over by a bunch of people who were not conservative, and so they become liberal.
+They all were started by great capitalist conservatives, and they were eventually taken over by a bunch of people who were not conservative, and so they become liberal.

-Uh, they're the things that promote freedom, the things that promote independence, prosperity, opportunity, and so forth.
+They're the things that promote freedom, the things that promote independence, prosperity, opportunity, and so forth.

 And if you ever let go of those things, you will automatically not be that.